FlutterBootCamps/Project-7/README.md

 # cv_app

+Creating a CV application with CRUD (Create, Read, Update, Delete) functionality using Supabase can be a powerful and efficient way to manage CVs.
+Here's a description of how such an application could function :

+- User Authentication: Users can sign up and log in securely using Supabase authentication, ensuring that each user has a unique account.
+- CV Creation: Users can create a new CV by providing their personal details, such as name, contact information .
+- CV Editing: Users can easily edit their existing CVs to update information .
+- CV Deletion: Users can delete their CVs if they no longer need them, removing them from the database.
+- Sharing CVs: Users can share their CVs directly from the application.

 <img width="271" alt="Screenshot 1445-09-07 at 6 09 46 AM" src="https://github.com/maramnaif/Project-7/assets/123784913/687cbcd5-4ff2-4716-873f-7afbd55a82b2">

 <img width="266" alt="Screenshot 1445-09-07 at 6 09 32 AM" src="https://github.com/maramnaif/Project-7/assets/123784913/8aed6af8-3c80-4751-995b-a7037f8bfad7">

 <img width="277" alt="Screenshot 1445-09-07 at 3 20 26 AM" src="https://github.com/maramnaif/Project-7/assets/123784913/33da6664-9cd7-4975-b389-4d3d6bf1f374">